 In the fourth quarter of 2021, the Company completed 4,195m in 19 drill holes in a fall drilling program at Wilding.
 Drilling tested several new targets in the northern portion of the property where gold-in-soil anomalies and interpretation of airborne magnetic data suggested possible continuation of the VLSZ, the controlling structure for mineralization at Marathon Gold's Valentine Lake project.
-Additional drilling was also carried out to expand known targets, including the Elm and Alder veins, and the Red Ochre and Dogberry targets.
-Results from 17 of the 19 drillholes were announced on April 19, 2022, while results from the remaining two drillholes have not yet been released.
-At Red
+Additional drilling was also carried out to expand known targets, including the identified over ~1 km of strike length, while step-out drilling indicates continuity of the Alder vein up to ~340 m to the northeast.
+Highlights from the fall 2021 program include:

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F

-For the nine months ended September 30, 2022
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the year ended December 31, 2022